calrissian-cwl/calrissian-cwl.github.io/docs/reference/cli.md

 `--outdir` specifies the output directory for final results.

-When cwltool completes the execution of a workflow or tool, the final output files are stored in a designated directory.
+When `calrissian` completes the execution of a workflow or tool, the final output files are stored in a designated directory.

 The `--outdir` option allows you to define the location of this output directory in the ReadWriteMany volume.